Suzanna-Linn/slua/docs/beta.md

 We have an alternative syntax (called convenient assignment syntax) to make the change easier:
 <table><tr><td>
 <pre class="language-sluab"><code class="language-sluab">-- SLua Beta
-function llevents.listen(channel, name, id, msg)</code></pre>
+function LLEvents.listen(channel, name, id, msg)</code></pre>
 </td><td>
 <pre class="language-slua"><code class="language-slua">-- SLua Alpha
 function listen(channel, name, id, msg)</code></pre>
 </td></tr></table>
-We only need to add llevents. to our events.
+We only need to add LLEvents: to our events.

-An example with the syntax of all the functions:
+An example with the syntax of all the methods:
-<pre class="language-sluab"><code class="language-sluab">-- example with all the functions (SLua Beta)
+<pre class="language-sluab"><code class="language-sluab">-- example with all the methods (SLua Beta)

 -- a function to use for the example local myListenFunction(channel, name, id, msg)